 With plenty of listicles, well-crafted headlines and approachable imagery, the millennial crowd is the obvious target audience here, and NerdWallet’s writing style says as much as well.

 The blog page also does a great job of linking to expanded articles of interest after each section, in addition to providing a calculator or simulator at the bottom of articles, encouraging user engagement.

-SoFi brands itself as a “modern finance company,” and as a digital-only operation, they are a use case in 2018 financial content marketing.
+SoFi brands itself as a “modern finance company,” and – as a digital-only operation – they are a case study in financial services marketing.

-Without brick-and-mortar locations, SoFi relies solely on its online applications, digital efficiencies and innovative underwriting to avoid the mistakes of traditional financial institutions and cater to the needs of today’s consumer.
+Without brick-and-mortar locations, SoFi relies solely on its online applications, digital channels and innovative underwriting to avoid the mistakes of traditional financial institutions and simultaneously cater to the needs of their existing consumer and potential clients.

-Their Resource Center is loaded with various calculators which tabulate and project important financial estimates, such as how long it will take to pay off a mortgage, which student loan plan is most cost-effective and IRA contribution limits based on tax-filing status.
+Their resource center is loaded with various calculators that tabulate and project important financial estimates, such as how long it will take to pay off a mortgage, which student loan plan is most cost-effective and IRA contribution limits based on tax-filing status.